himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 #### Starting Config

 Here is my starting `Evil` setup.
-I've nested other `use-pacages` inside of it, so that if`evil` gets configured, the packages that depend on it go ahead and configure themselves too.
-I'm sure this will grow over time as I add packages I miss from the spacemacs configuration, but so far, it seems to do all the core functionality that I need.
+I've nested other `use-pacages` inside of it, so that if `evil` is configured, the packages that depend on it go ahead and configure themselves too.
+I'm sure this will grow over time as I add missing packages, but so far, it seems to provde all the core functionality I need.

 ```lisp
 ;; Evil Mode